Product

 Is Bazu really free to use?

 Yes.
-Unlimited workouts, the full 500+ exercise library, complete workout history, offline mode, smart rest timer, PRs, 1RM estimates, volume analytics, and the Apple Watch companion app are all free — permanently, with no trial period.
-Pro adds Progressive Overload recommendations, deeper analytics, and higher limits (unlimited routines, goals, and custom exercises).
+Unlimited workouts, the full 500+ exercise library, complete workout history, offline mode, smart rest timer, warm-up sets, supersets, permanent PR history, PRs on every exercise, 1RM estimates, volume analytics, and the Apple Watch companion app are all free — permanently, with no trial period.
+Pro adds Progressive Overload recommendations, Next Workout Targets, deeper analytics, and higher limits (unlimited routines, goals, and custom exercises).
 No ads, either way.

 Does Bazu work offline at the gym?